3 Effective Professional Development Opportunities

 One of the most effective methods of professional development is to have a mentor.
 If you are fortunate enough to find someone that can help you navigate through your personal situations that you are encountering, then this will take you miles ahead in your career path.

-What do all of the above means of professional development have in common?
+What do all of the above have in common?
 For the most part, there’s no “pain” associated with each activity.
 Actually, the opposite is true.
 The above activities are almost, if not entirely, enjoyable.